markolofsen/unrealos_doc/docs/metaportal/description.md

 ## Options:

-* Downloading new versions of your Unreal Engine projects.
+* Uploading new versions of your Unreal Engine projects.

 * Cloud streaming configuration